awsdocs/amazon-redshift-management-guide/doc_source/managing-security-groups-java.md

-# Managing Cluster Security Groups Using the AWS SDK for Java<a name="managing-security-groups-java"></a>
+# Managing cluster security groups using the AWS SDK for Java<a name="managing-security-groups-java"></a>

 The following example demonstrates common operations on cluster security groups, including:
 + Creating a new cluster security group\.